LoveDaisy/ice_halo_sim/cpp/README.md

   For 3 parameters case, they are `h1 / H1`, `h2 / a`, `h3 / H3` respectly,
   where `H1` means the max possible height for pyramid segment, and `H3` the same.
   <img src="figs/hex_pyramid_01.png" width="400">.
-  For 5 parameters case, the first 2 parameters indicate the face direction.
-Thet must be integers.
+  For 5 parameters case, the last 3 parameters are same as the first case, and the first 2 parameters indicate the face direction.
+They must be integers.
 The face direction is described with [Miller index](https://en.wikipedia.org/wiki/Miller_index).
+  For example, `a`, `b`, represents a face with Miller index of (`a`, 0, `-a`, `b`).
 For a typical ice crystal face (face number 3 as shown in the figure), its Miller index is (1, 0, -1, 1).
-  The first 2 parameters, for example, `a`, `b`, represents a face with Miller index of (`a`, 0, `-a`, `b`).
-  And the last 3 parameters are same as the first case.
+  So it can be described using parameters 1, 1.
   For 7 parameters case, the first 4 parameters are interges and describe the upper and lower pyramid segment face directions.
 For example `a`, `b`, `c`, `d` describe upper pyramid segment with Miller index of (`a`, 0, `-a`, `b`) and lower pyramid segment of (`c`, 0, `-c`, `d`).